Small Business Interview: Jacquelyn Foster-Quattro, Jersey Shore Cosmetics

 How did you decide how to price your services?
 How did you determine what your services were worth?

 Our prices are based on the 'cost of goods.' (cost of raw materials, production, packaging, label design, labor, etc.) This is all very expensive when producing in small batches.
 In spite of the slightly higher cost, our products sell very well.
-When offered through third party partners, we are able to bring the costs down, as we are creating higher volume runs in these instances.
+When offered through third-party partners, we are able to bring the costs down, as we are creating higher volume runs in these instances.
 Third party offers are often found on Zulilly.com, Stylemined.com, television network segments, such as 'The Talk, 'Extra' and similar reputable venues.

 What mistakes, if any, have you made with your business?

-I can't recall any mistakes with my business.
+I can't recall any mistakes in my business.
 I can speak of challenges.
 What have some of your biggest challenges been?
 My biggest challenge has been getting the word out about my new business; Explaining why my products are superior, in a market which is saturated.
 I literally went door to door, selling to brick and mortar stores.
 My first brick and mortar store was Whole Foods Market, in Princeton, NJ.
-I was over dressed in a tweed suit and the interview was held in out in the open, at a table in the prepared foods area.
+I was overdressed in a tweed suit and the interview was held out in the open, at a table in the prepared foods area.
 This was a little awkward for me, as I'm a little shy.
 I must have sounded urgent, because the guy gave me a chance and ordered some of every SKU I had at the time.
 The young lady that eventually replaced him, said that my products were too expensive.
 I proceeded to sell to my local health food markets and eventually, another Whole Foods Market.

 What did you learn from the experience and how did you bounce back?

-I learned that selling door-to door was not the best use of my time, that there were brokers for that.
-I began to step up our on-line presence and that is now, where we do most of our business.
+I learned that selling door-to-door was not the best use of my time, that there were brokers for that.
+I began to step up our online presence and that is now, where we do most of our business.
 We have a healthy social media following and an enormous amount of traffic which reaches our jerseyshoresun web site.
 We have great relationships with third parties.
 We still sell to select stores and spas.

 What do you consider the most important elements of running a successful business?

-Besides hard work and not giving up when things get tough, the most important elements of running a successful business, is being totally transparent and honest and giving back.
+Besides hard work and not giving up when things get tough, the most important elements of running a successful business is being totally transparent and honest and giving back.

 Do you have any start-up advice you can share with women reading this who would like to launch their own businesses?